 - SIC/XE(extra equipment or expensive)

-Object program for SIC can be properly executed on SIX/XE which is known as upward compatability.
+Object programs for SIC can be properly executed on SIX/XE which is known as upward compatibility.

 SIC Machine Architecture/Components –

-- Memory is byte addressable that is words are addressed by location of their lowest numbered byte.
+- Memory is byte-addressable that is words are addressed by the location of their lowest numbered byte.

 - There are 2^15 bytes in computer memory (1 byte = 8 bits)

 3 consecutive byte = 1 word (24 bits = 1 word)

 There are 5 registers in SIC.
 Every register has an address associated with it known as a registration number.
 The size of each register is 3 bytes.
 On basis of register size, integer size is dependent.

 I. A(Accumulator-0): It is used for mathematical operations.

 II.
 X(Index Register-1): It is used for addressing.